okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/inline-hooks/index.md

 The objects providing this information are nested within a larger object called `data`.

 Always included is `data.context`, providing context information.
-In general, `data.context` encapsulates Okta objects that your external service can’t affect, while objects in `data` that are outside of `data.context` encapsulate objects that your external service does can affect, with commands it sends in its response.
+In general, `data.context` encapsulates Okta objects that your external service can't affect, while objects in `data` that are outside of `data.context` encapsulate objects that your external service does can affect, with commands it sends in its response.

 ## The response

 Your service receives the request from Okta and needs to respond to it.
 The response needs to include an HTTP response code and and, usually, a JSON payload.
-In particular, you’ll typically include a `commands` object in the JSON payload to specify actions for Okta to execute or to communicate information back to Okta.
+In particular, you'll typically include a `commands` object in the JSON payload to specify actions for Okta to execute or to communicate information back to Okta.

 <HookResponseSize/>